 Back to the Future: Tennessee’s Experience with Medicaid MISmanaged Care

-On November 20, 2019, Tennessee submitted to the federal Centers for Medicare and Medicaid Services (CMS) a request for a federal waiver that would convert the state’s Medicaid managed care program, known as TennCare, into the nation’s first Medicaid block grant.
+Tennessee is aggressively pursuing approval by the federal Centers for Medicare and Medicaid Services (CMS) of the state’s request for a waiver that would convert the state’s Medicaid managed care program, known as TennCare, into the nation’s first Medicaid block grant.
 State officials herald the proposal as “Innovative… bold and ambitious.”
 Yet its most striking feature isn’t innovative at all, but an effort to return TennCare to the regulatory climate of twenty years ago, when the program was mired in scandal.

 In 1994, Tennessee implemented a federal Medicaid demonstration waiver that turned over most of its multi-billion dollar Medicaid program to managed care organizations (MCOs) to administer.
 Tennessee has never had a strong state regulatory culture, especially when it comes to holding powerful insurance companies accountable.
-In fact, not long after TennCare began in 1994, Tennessee became one of only three states to be denied accreditation by the National Association of Insurance Commissioners because it could not meet NAIC accreditation standards that most experts regarded as woefully inadequate.
+In fact, not long after TennCare began in 1994, Tennessee became one of only three states to be denied accreditation by the National Association of Insurance Commissioners, because it could not meet NAIC’s weak accreditation standards.
 The state’s inability to effectively regulate TennCare MCOs had dire consequences.